Introduction

 Graduate Education

 RSIS offers a challenging graduate education in international affairs, taught by an international faculty of leading thinkers and practitioners.
 The Master of Science degree programmes in Strategic Studies, International Relations, International Political Economy, and Asian Studies are distinguished by their focus on the Asia Pacific, the professional practice of international affairs, and the cultivation of academic depth.
-Thus far, students from 66 countries have successfully completed one of these programmes.
+Thus far, students from more than 60 countries have successfully completed one of these programmes.
 In 2010, a Double Master’s Programme with Warwick University was also launched, with students required to spend the first year at Warwick and the second year at RSIS.
 A select Doctor of Philosophy programme caters to advanced students who are supervised by senior faculty members with matching interests.

 Endowed Professorships